jcbain/atlas-dashboard/README.md

     ```sh
     sh ./docker.sh
     ```
-4. Once Docker finishes initalizing the web application then winow should pop up.
+4. Once Docker finishes initializing the web application then browser window should pop up.
 If nothing pops up then copy/paste this in the browser:
     ```sh
     http://localhost:3000/?step=0
     ```